A+

 An Overview of Crime Rates in Glendale, MO

-With a crime rate of 623, significantly below the national average of 2324, Glendale stands out as one of the safest places to reside in the United States.
-This distinction is primarily attributed to the calculation of total crimes, which encompasses both violent and property crimes per 100,000 residents.
+Boasting a crime rate of 383, well below the national average of 2119, Glendale emerges as a standout destination for those seeking a secure place to reside in the United States.
+This crime rate is derived from the total occurrences of both violent and property crimes per 100,000 residents, underscoring the unwavering dedication of Glendale to ensure a safe living environment for its residents.

 What Do the Locals Say About Crime in Glendale?